 BREEAM is the world’s leading sustainability assessment method for master planning projects, infrastructure and buildings.
 It recognises and reflects the value in higher performing assets across the built environment lifecycle, from new construction to in-use and refurbishment.

-Essentially in the world of acoustics it is an environmental assessment method for rating and certifying the performance of a wide range of building types.
-As part of the scheme, credits are achieved by meeting acoustic requirements, with the requirements varying depending the development type.
+Essentially in the world of acoustics, it is an environmental assessment method for rating and certifying the performance of a wide range of building types.
+As part of the scheme, credits are achieved by meeting acoustic requirements, with the requirements varying depending on the development type.

 Typically acoustic performance is addressed in the Health and Well-being section (Hea 05) of the document.
 To view Hea 05, click here.

 - external sources of noise impacting the chosen site (roads, rail, aircraft & industry)